Costa Rica Explorations has begun to offer two unique student travel programs based on the desires of our travel partners.

 Days 5 & 6 – Day in Local School, English Instruction & Soccer Game & Dance Lessons

 During recess, the students can exchange different games they play.
-One afternoon, the students and homestay community will play a friendly game of soccer, the other evening, students will learn the basic steps to the rhythms of salsa, merengue and cumbia.
-These days the 5th grade dual language immersion students will truly feel what it is like to be a tico!
-Dinner and evenings will be spend at their homestays.
+One afternoon, the students and homestay community will play a friendly game of soccer, the other evening, students will learn the basic steps to the rhythms of salsa, merengue, and cumbia.
+These days the 5th-grade dual language immersion students will truly feel what it is like to be a Tico!
+Dinner and evenings will be spent at their homestays.

 Day 7 – Local Farm Tour & Cooking Classes

 After breakfast at their homestay today, the group will learn about coffee and sugarcane production.
 They will help harvest bananas and other tropical crops on the farm.
 They will participate in a reforestation project, take a dip in a local swimming hole, and will learn how to make homemade tortillas from scratch.
 Life as a “campesino” (local farmer) is hard work, but very rewarding.

 Dinner and the evening will be shared with their homestays.
 We encourage students to bring cards and board games from home to teach their Costa Rican family members.
 It is a fun way to pass the evening and a great way to practice your Spanish-language skills.

 Day 8 – Service Project Day & Manualidades